hacktember/hackathon-beginner-survival-manual/README.md

 - [Installing and getting started with Go](https://golang.org/doc/)
 - [Go by example](https://gobyexample.com/)
 - [Go tour](https://tour.golang.org/welcome/1)
-#### Java
-Runs on literally BILLIONS of devices.
-Most popular for server side and Android development.
-#### JavaScript
-Longtime browser champ, up and coming for server and mobile development!
-#### Swift
-The lang!
-The myth!
-The legend! iOS extraordinaire with excellent syntax.
-#### C#
-Blazing fast and versatile, this is a popular language for Windows, cross-platform mobile, and cloud.

-## Website Tools
-Just want to build a great website with little or no code?
-#### WordPress
-Best for tighter budgets and/or deeper information architecture
-#### Squarespace
-A very easy and elegant solution for low maintenance and for sites that only need a shallow information architecture

 ## Data Science, Machine Learning, AI and Data
 Want to build an amazing chatbot, a predictive model, or create some amazing data visualizations?